justintungonline/azure-sa-function-tests/README.md

 # About
 The repository is for testing Azure Stream Analytics working with Azure Functions and following steps in this [Microsoft Tutorial: Run Azure Functions from Azure Stream Analytics jobs](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-with-azure-functions)

-# Troubleshooting Tip
-Tips and workarounds I had to use to complete the tutorial
+# Tips and Workarounds Used to Complete the Tutorial

 ## Create a Stream Analytics job with Event Hubs as input